abluenautilus/Tap-O-Matic-DDV/README.md

 # Tap-O-Matic DDV

-The Olivia Arts Modular Time Machine, version by Harry Richardson, modified by Blue Nautilus and the DivKid Discord.
+The Olivia Artz Modular Time Machine, version by Harry Richardson, modified by Blue Nautilus and the DivKid Discord.

 ## BOM